Search term

 See Elasticsearch regex syntax.

-• name:/joh?n(ath[oa]n)/ — regex pattern
+name:/joh?n(ath[oa]n)/— regex pattern

-Patterns like /.*n/ are not supported for performance reasons.
+/.*n/are not supported for performance reasons.

 Fuzziness

-• quikc~ brwn~ foks~3 — fuzzy queries with edit distance (default 2)
+quikc~ brwn~ foks~3— fuzzy queries with edit distance (default 2)app*~1— mixing fuzzy and wildcard is not supported

 Proximity Searches

-• "fox quick"~5 — words can be up to 5 words apart or in different order
+"fox quick"~5— words can be up to 5 words apart or in different order

 Ranges